Scripter17/url-cleaner/site/api.md

 A basic overview of the API of URL Cleaner Site's API.

-For a more detailed understanding of the types used, see the crate documentations for [URL Cleaner Engine](../engine) and [URL Cleaner Site Types](../site-types).

-For a typed API you can make clients with, see [URL Cleaner Site Types](../site-types).
+For a CLI client for Site, see [URL Cleaner Site CLIent](../site-client).

 ## `/get-info`